sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

-# Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel
+# Description:
-#Description: This script will procedurally generate images of randomly shaped  transparent vessel with simulated liquid of random material, and random background
+ This script will procedurally generate images of randomly shaped transparent vessels with random objects or simulated liquid inside the vessel.

-#  This will be used to generate images that will be saved.
-This script will generate multiple images in multiple simulation
+Images, Depth maps, Normal maps, and material properties will be saved to the output folder.
+Images of the vessel content without vessel and vessel without content will also be saved.

+### This was run with Blender 2.92 with no additional add-ons

+## Where to start:
-#Where to start: Best place to start is in the “Main” section in the last part of this script
+The best place to start is in the “Main” section in the last part of this script.

+## What needed:
-#What needed:  Folder of HDRI and a folder  of pbr materials (Example folders are available in this script folder as: HDRI_BackGround, PBRMaterials
+Objects Folder, HDRI background folder, and a folder of PBR materials (Example folders are supplied as: “HDRI_BackGround”, “PBRMaterials”, and “Objects”)

 # How to use:
-Go to “main” section in the end of this file, in “input parameter” subsection
+1) Go to the “Main” section of the python script (Line 1420) section at the end of this file, in the “input parameter” subsection.
-1) set Path to OutFolder where generated images should be saved
+2) In the "OutFolder" parameter set path to where the generated images should be saved.
-2) Set Path HDRI_BackGroundFolder which contain background HDRI (for start use the example HDRI_BackGround, supplied in this script folder)
+3) Set Path HDRI_BackGroundFolder," parameter set path to where the background HDRI (for a start, use the example HDRI_BackGround, supplied)
-3) Set Path to PBRMaterialsFolder to the folder contain PBR materials (for start use the example PBRMaterials folder supplied in this script folder)
+4) In the "PBRMaterialsFolder" parameter set path to where the PBR materials (for a start, use the example PBRMaterials folder supplied)
+5) In the "ObjectsFolder" parameter, set the path to where the objects file are saved (for a start, use the example object folder supplied).
+6) Run the script from Blender or run the script from the command line using: "blender DatasetGeneration.blend -b -P DatasetGeneration.py"
-4) Run script images should start appearing in the OutFolder  after few minutes (depending on rendering file)
+Images should start appearing in the OutFolder after few minutes (depending on the rendering file).
+Note that while running, Blender will be paralyzed.

+# Additional parameters ( in the “Input parameters” section of the main (line 1423))
+NumSimulationsToRun determines how many different environments to render into images (How many different images will be created).
+There are two generation modes one mode will create liquid inside the vessel, and the other will put random objects inside the vessel.
+The ratio between the two is controlled by the parameter: "LiquidContentFractionOfCases".
+Setting this to zero means that only vessels with objects inside them will be generated.
+Setting this to 1 means that only vessels with liquids inside them will be generated.

+# Creating the dataset
+Given Blender’s tendency to crash, running this script alone is problematic for large datasets.
+To avoid the need to restart the program every time Blender crashes, use the shell script RunGeneration.sh.
+This script will run the blender file in a loop, so it will restart every time Blender crashes.
+This can be run from shell/cmd: using: sh Run.sh

 # Notes:
-1) Try to avoid relative paths Blender is not very good with those.
+1) Try to avoid relative paths; Blender is not very good with those.
-2) Running this script should paralyze blender until the script is done which can take a while
+2) Running this script should paralyze Blender until the script is done, which can take a while.
 3) The script refers to materials nodes and will only run as part of the blender file
-4) If you want to run script as stand alone without blender file, go to “Main” section and disable all the "assign material" functions
-5) If you want to run script as stand alone without blender file or supporting Hdri and Pbr folders, go to main and disable all the "assign material" functions and also the "set background" function
-6) This was run on ubuntu 20 with blender 2.91 (still crashes sometimes probably due memory problems)

-# Running without Simulating liquids
-For running the script withou generating and simulating liquids delete the following lines in the main section.
- CreateDomainCube(name="LiquidDomain",scale=(MaxXY*2, MaxXY*2, MaxZ*2))

- AssignMaterialToLiquid("LiquidDomain")

- TurnToLiquid("Content")

- TurnToEffector("Vessel")

- TurnToDoman ...

-# Running without producing Depth and Surface Normals
-To prevent outputting EXR files for Depth and Surface Normals, simply set the `depth_normal_render` parameter in the `RenderImageAndSave(...)` method to False

-For example:
-`RenderImageAndSave(FileNamePrefix,FramesToRender,OutputFolder,depth_normal_render = False)`

-# ToDo:
-1) Depth maps
-2) Increase variability of materials add: smoke, suspension, powder, multiphase..
-3) Add background objects and light source
-4) Change camera angles
+# Sources for objects/HDRI/PBR materials
+1) Objects were taken from (Shapenet CORE)[https://shapenet.org/].
+Blender has some issue with reading the dataset directly, so it was converted to GTLF format using the ConvertShapeNet.py script supplied.
+2) HDRI backgrounds were downloaded from (HdriHaven)[https://hdrihaven.com/]
+3) PBR materials textures were downloaded from (cc0textures)[https://cc0textures.com/]

 ![](/GeneratedImages4.jpg)
 ![](/GeneratedImages2.jpg)